Azure-Samples/azure-iot-starter-kits/seeed/3-speech-recognizer/README.md

 ## Assemble and configure your device

-In this project, your Raspberry Pi 3 will be configured as an Azure IoT Edge device that captures audio from a video stream and classifies objects in the captured images.
+In this project, your Raspberry Pi 3 will be configured as an Azure IoT Edge device that captures speech from the Pi microphone, uses an AI module to recognize the speech and determine intent, and respond with an appropriate response on the OLED display.
 To prepare your Raspberry Pi 3, you'll need to attach the following components from your Grove Starter Kit for Azure IoT Edge:

 - Micro SD card
 - Keyboard and monitor